 The Problem

-Cost of living is sky rocketing, rent continues to increase with no rent control protections, construction continues to boom but practically all of the units being built are Luxury Units, so on and so on.
-Our working population is being driven out of town because workers cannot afford to live here anymore.
-As of October, 2022 the median home value is $850,000!!!
+Cost of living is skyrocketing, rent continues to increase with no rent control protections, and construction continues to boom but practically all of the units being built are Luxury Units.
+Working people are being driven out of town because we can’t afford to live here anymore.
+The median home value in 2022 was $850,000!!!
 For working people, owning a home is out of the question and rental availability and affordability isn’t much better.
-Bozeman is a prime example of the effects of gentrification and what happens when we rely on Private Developers to fix our housing needs.
+Bozeman is a prime example of the effects of displacement and what happens when we rely on Private Markets & Developers to fix our housing needs.

 What Has Been Tried